Wind energy has been used for many thousands of years for propulsion, for powering grain mills and for water irrigation.

 Wind energy and the design of a wind farm to extract that energy is therefore very dependent on the type of wind, the location of the site, and topography of the site itself.

-DP Energy has developed over 262MW of built wind energy projects, with a further 154MW at a late stage of development (i.e. permitted and approaching shovel ready).
+DP Energy has developed over 393MW of built wind energy projects, with a further 863MW consented.
 DP Energy has acted both as an early stage and late stage developer and built and operated a number of wind farms in Ireland.
-In other instances it is currently developing a number of additional projects across Australia, Canada, Ireland and the UK.
+In other instances it is currently developing a number of additional projects across Australia, Canada, Ireland and the UK, see Project Page.

 Solar energy is an all-encompassing term for energy obtained by harnessing photons of light emitted from the sun and converting their energy into other forms such as electricity and heat, either directly or indirectly.